ihsaan-ullah/create_a_codalab_challenge/README.md

 5. `sample_data`
-This directory contains the sample data or *Dataset 0* for the challenge.
+This directory contains the sample data (a subset of *Dataset 0*) for the challenge.
 The dataset should be in this [Data Format](https://github.com/ihsaan-ullah/meta-album/tree/master/DataFormat).

 6. `sample_code_submission`